-Diet: You will need to be careful with what you eat after your fundoplication.
+- You will need to be careful with what you eat after your fundoplication.
 For the first month you should eat only very soft foods that don't require a lot of chewing.
-You should avoid bread, red meat and pasta.
+A rough rule of thumb is that everything should be the consistency of food that has gone through a blender.
+You should avoid bread, red meat and chicken.
 You should avoid fizzy drinks during this period.
 After a month you can slowly start trialing a normal healthy diet again.
 If you are having trouble with any particular food simply stop and try again in a week or two.

 After your operation, even if you have been discharged on the same day, the effects of the anaesthetic can take 24 hours to wear off.
 You need to avoid driving, operating machinery, drinking alcohol, climbing ladders, make any important or legal decisions.
 You should have a responsible adult with you for this 24hr period.

 After you have been discharged from the hospital, you will have dressings over your wounds.
 Dressings do not affect how well your wounds heal, but they do protect your clothes from any seepage which may occur.
 If they become dirty or wet, they may simply be removed and changed for a similar dressing or a band aid.
 After a week they can be removed and discarded.
 Occasionally people feel more comfortable leaving a dressing on for an extra week, particularly if the wound is somewhere that rubs on clothing.

 Sutures: Your wounds will be closed with either glue or dissolving sutures, neither of these need removal.